-“Every politician”, said Neil Datta, secretary of the European Parliamentary Forum for Sexual and Reproductive Rights, should be concerned about the examples of “disinformation, emotional manipulation and outright deceit” revealed by our reporters.
+Neil Datta, secretary of the European Parliamentary Forum for Sexual and Reproductive Rights, should “every politician” should be concerned about the examples of “disinformation, emotional manipulation and outright deceit” revealed by our reporters.

-The centres reporters visited in Ecuador and Costa Rica are both are part of a regional network called Centro de Ayuda para la Mujer Latinoamericana (Latin American Women’s Aid Centre, or CAM), which has a partnership with the Christian right-wing group Heartbeat International, a pioneer of crisis pregnancy centres in the US.
+The centres in Ecuador and Costa Rica visited by reporters are part of a regional network called Centro de Ayuda para la Mujer Latinoamericana (Latin American Women’s Aid Centre, or CAM), which has a partnership with the Christian right-wing group Heartbeat International, a pioneer of ‘crisis pregnancy centres’ in the US.

 The CAM network is further connected to a second US anti-abortion group, Human Life International (HLI), whose founder once called contraception a “moral cancer”.
 CAM was founded after an activist attended an HLI conference, and its website carries HLI’s logo.

-In Mexico City, where abortion is legal, another reporter was told incorrectly that she needed her partner’s or a relative’s consent for an abortion – and that no hospital would treat her if she had any for serious complications, which is also incorrect.
+In Mexico City, where abortion is legal, another reporter was told – incorrectly – that she needed the consent of her partner or a relative for an abortion – and that no hospital would treat her if she had any serious complications, which is also incorrect.